Skip to main content

 Setting Up the Vector Store

-First, we need a vector store to hold our company documents.
-For this tutorial, we will use Spring AI's SimpleVectorStore, which stores embeddings in-memory.
+First, we need a store for the company documents.
+We use Spring AI's SimpleVectorStore, which keeps embeddings in memory.

 import org.springframework.ai.document.Document;